sveltejs/svelte/site/content/docs/02-template-syntax.md

 The only supported binding is `bind:this`, since the element type specific bindings that Svelte does at build time (e.g. `bind:value` for input elements) does not work with a dynamic tag type.

-If `tag` has a nullish value, a warning will be logged in development mode.
+If `this` has a nullish value, a warning will be logged in development mode.

 ```sv
 <script>